Champion (1949 film)

 Champion is a 1949 American sports drama film noir directed by Mark Robson with a screenplay written by Carl Foreman based on a short story by Ring Lardner.
 The film stars Kirk Douglas, Marilyn Maxwell, Arthur Kennedy, Paul Stewart, Ruth Roman and Lola Albright.
 The story recounts the struggles of boxer "Midge" Kelly fighting his own demons while working to achieve success in the ring.

-The film won an Academy Award for Best Film Editing and gained five other nominations as well, including a Best Actor for Douglas.
+The film won an Academy Award for Best Film Editing and gained five other nominations as well, including a Best Actor for Douglas and Best Supporting Actor for Kennedy.

 Several clips from the film were used in Douglas' 1999 film Diamonds to illustrate his character's career as a boxer.

 Plot

 Michael "Midge" Kelly is a boxer who pushes himself to the top of his game by felling opponents, backstabbing his friends and manipulating women.
 He double-crosses Tommy Haley, the manager who found him and helped pave his road to fame.

 Midge and his brother Connie are hitchhiking and jumping freight cars from Chicago to California, where they have bought a share in a restaurant.
 Along the way, they hitch a lift from a car carrying top boxer Johnny Dunne and his girlfriend Grace Diamond.
 They are driven to Kansas City, where Dunne is fighting another contender that night.

 Midge needs money and is offered a fight on the undercard for $35.
 After Midge takes a beating, the promoter only pays him $10, claiming the remainder as management fees.
 The fight brings Midge to the attention of trainer Tommy Haley, who tells an uninterested Midge to visit his gym in Los Angeles if he ever needs a break.

 Once they reach Los Angeles, Midge and Connie discover they have been conned in the restaurant deal.
 The brothers need to secure jobs waiting tables and washing dishes.
 Both begin a relationship with the owner's daughter Emma.
 When Midge is discovered with her, they are forced to marry by her outraged father.
 After the shotgun wedding, Midge abandons his new wife and flees with his brother to Haley's gym.

 Midge enters his new boxing career with a single-minded devotion.
 He defeats a number of local fighters, begins touring the country and is soon ranked as a contender.
 He is matched with Dunne, who is in line for a championship fight.
 Organized crime figures pressure Midge to throw the match, guaranteeing him a legitimate shot at the title the following year if he complies.
 Midge agrees but then defeats Dunne in a single round.